arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 This specification requires previously established trust between the OAuth 2.0 Authorization Server and the SPIFFE Trust Domain.
 This needs to happen out of band and is not in scope of this specification.
 However, the mechanisms of key distribution is in scope and described in {{spiffe-bundle-validation}}.

 Similar to the trust establishment, corresponding OAuth clients need to be established prior of using SPIFFE as client authentication.
-This is also out of scope, implementors may for example choose to levarage OAuth 2.0 dynamic client registration according to {{RFC7591}} or configure them out of band.
+This is also out of scope, implementors may for example choose to leverage OAuth 2.0 dynamic client registration according to {{RFC7591}} or configure them out of band.

 # SPIFFE Key Distribution and Validation {#spiffe-bundle-validation}